 How To Clean a Grill

-That grill has been sitting out in the yard for six or seven months, accumulating dirt, insects, and rust.
 Just as you wouldn't fry an egg in a dirty frying pan, you wouldn't throw a juicy steak on a dirty grate.
 Would you?

 I didn't think so.

-Here's how to clean a grill and get it ready to glow for another season.
+Here's how to clean a grill and prepare it to glow for another season.

 How to Clean a Grill and Prep It For Use

 After each use, while the grates are still warm, clean them with a wire grill brush.
 If you have cast-iron grates, oil them lightly after cleaning.
-Then remove the ashes.
+Then, remove the ashes.

 How to Clean a Grill: Gas